Serre functors and graded categories: Graded categories

-We will upgrade the existence and uniqueness results of Section \ref{ss:defs+duals} to the $\chi$-equivariant setting. \begin{proposition} If $(\se,\sse,\kappa)$ and $(\se',\sse',\kappa')$ are two $\chi$-equivariant Serre structures on $(\D,F)$ then there exists an isomorphism of equivariant functors $\alpha:(\se,\sse)\to(\se',\sse')$ such that $(\id_\D,\alpha)$ is an isomorphism of Serre structures. \end{proposition} \begin{proof} By Proposition \ref{prop:uniqueserre} there exists an isomorphism $(\id_\D,\alpha)$ of Serre structures.
-So we just need to check that $\alpha$ is a morphism of equivariant functors.
-By factoring out $\chi(g)$, we just need to check that the following diagram commutes:
+We will upgrade the existence and uniqueness results of Section \ref{ss:defs+duals} to the $\chi$-equivariant setting. \begin{proposition} If $(\se,\sse,\kappa)$ and $(\se',\sse',\kappa')$ are two $\chi$-equivariant Serre structures on $(\D,F)$ then there exists an isomorphism of equivariant functors $\alpha:(\se,\sse)\to(\se',\sse')$ such that $(\id_\D,\alpha)$ is an isomorphism of Serre structures. \end{proposition} \begin{proof} By Proposition \ref{prop:uniqueserre} there exists an isomorphism $(\id_\D,\alpha)$ of Serre structures, where $\alpha:\se\to\se'$ is represented by the following map of hom spaces: